Configure player

 And of course, app servers are generally now have to talk with other app servers to keep track of what's going on.
 Sometimes it's not sufficient just to do all the communications through a database or through notifications and then faulting in new data.
 So the end result really here is your application is going to be generating content that's destined for use in all kinds of contexts outside of a big browser window.
 And that really changes the optimization picture.

-So, you need to get it right from the start, and we do that by keeping the model simple.
-Now, we're smart guys, and we like to come up with, you know, interesting solutions to problems, so it takes a huge amount of discipline and restraint to not over-engineer anything.
+true refinement seeks simplicity now his philosophy or mantra can be applied or translates very well into software engineering in that sometimes to improve something we need to make it simpler and for those of us who can't afford the luxury of re-engineering it helps to keep it simple to begin with Design goal number one, keep it simple.
+Reengineering is expensive.
+And this is particularly true of your database and model.
+It becomes incredibly expensive, if not prohibitively difficult, to reengineer your data and model once you have thousands upon thousands of users, and your database is gigabytes upon gigabytes in size.
+So you need to get it right from the start.
+And we do that by keeping the model simple.
+Now we're smart guys, and we like to come up with interesting solutions to problems.
+So it takes a huge amount of discipline and restraint to not over-engineer anything.
 As a rule of thumb, it helps to not over-abstract your model.
 Arguably, a concrete model is superior to an abstract one.
 And in general, a deeper understanding of your business or your problem domain will result in a more concretely architected model.

 And finally, minimize use of inheritance.
 EOF inheritance adds a significant amount of complexity to your project.
 And in particular, in applications that scale up, like the iTunes Music Store, you must bear in mind the performance penalty that you might incur if you do implement inheritance.
 And while we're on that topic, let's compare the three inheritance methodologies.